 I have quite a few lawyers lined up that want to share their financial progress, but what I haven’t yet figured out is the best way to showcase what they’re doing.
 I’m thinking a written interview is probably the most interesting, but here’s where I could use your help and feedback.
-Leave a comment to this post or send me an email if you have particular questions you’d like to ask your fellow lawyers about how they’re handling their personal finances.
+Leave a comment on this post or send me an email if you have particular questions you’d like to ask your fellow lawyers about how they’re handling their personal finances.
 I’d like to come up with a format and repeat it as I find more lawyers willing to be interviewed.

 Meanwhile, to kick things off, I’ve put together an example budget for a fictional 1st year Biglaw associate (here’s one for a SmallLaw associate).
 These won’t be your specific numbers, but should be helpful in generating some thinking on your part.

 In this hypothetical, I’ve calculated the first year associate could save $68,785 a year.
 That’s a pretty solid savings rate of 35.3%.

 Hardcore savers could do even better, but I wanted to start with something that’s middle of the road because I’m much more afraid of the other end of the spectrum – lawyers making a $180K starting salary and yet only saving $20-$30K a year while thinking that they’re making good progress toward their financial goals.
 Thanks to your late start, a savings rate of 10-15% just isn’t going to cut it.

 We’re assuming our first-year associate lands a job at one of the prestigious firms in New York, San Francisco, Boston or even places like Dallas and Houston and is getting paid on the Cravath scale.
 If you end up with a deferred start date, we’ve covered that on the site too!
 For purposes of this example, let’s assume she lives in New York as it’s one of the most expensive places to live in the country.

 The First Year Associate Biglaw Sample Budget

-As you can see, on the income side we’re assuming a starting salary of $180K plus a first year bonus of $15K.
-Those numbers match up with the current market salaries.
+As you can see, on the income side we’re assuming a starting salary of $180K plus a first-year bonus of $15K.
+Those numbers match up with the current market Biglaw salaries.